Zeutschler/tinyolap/doc/source/support.rst

 with the me and team of developers, engineers and business experts that build TinyOlap.
 Either via email, teams or video conferencing.

-Please address your request for commercial support via my `Linkedin profile <https://www.linkedin.com/in/thomas-zeutschler-991b166b>`_.
+To request commercial support, please contact me via my `Linkedin profile <https://www.linkedin.com/in/thomas-zeutschler-991b166b>`_ or by email to info@tinyolap.com.